 This is a correspondence course with a physical textbook.
 Chapter quizzes and a final exam are provided via the internet.
 Students will study each chapter of the textbook in order.
 After completing a chapter, students will need to complete an associated online quiz.
 The student must pass an online final exam at the end of the course.

 No other substitute method of taking or completing this course is allowed.

-The course contains approximately 45 hours of reading material in the textbook Real Estate Finance by Walt Huber.
+The course contains approximately 45 hours of reading material in the textbook Escrow 1, Introducing Transaction Coordinators, 5th Edition by Walt Huber.

 This Pre-License Course may be completed at your own pace.
 The course is designed to take a minimum of 45 hours to complete.
 The time will be spent reading the course text materials, studying the text materials to ensure concept understanding, completion of the course exercise sets, and review of support material and successful passage of the course final examination.

 The California BRE requires that pre-license courses not be completed in less than 17-1/2 days from enrollment, per course.
 This means that if purchased as a package, the 135 hours necessary to obtain a California salesperson license may not be completed in less than 54 days from enrollment.

 You will have a maximum of 365 days from enrollment to complete the course, after which course access will end.

 The following is the cancellation and refund policy: